thomas-alectio/AlectioSDK/examples/object_detection/README.md

 aws s3 cp s3://alectio-resources/cocosamples . --recursive
 ```

+Please note that to run the above command, you need to first configure the aws cli as mentioned [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
 For most part the data is preprocessed according to the Darknet convention.
-The only difference
-is that we use xyxy for ground-truth bounding box.
+The only difference is that we use xyxy for ground-truth bounding box.

 ### 3. Build train process
 We will train a [Darknet yolov3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) for